tibeoh/mongodb-query-builder/README.md

   .build();
 ```

-Now you have to use `params` variable for your DynamoDB query.
+Now you have to use `params` variable for your MongoDB query.

 ```
 mongoose.model.find(params).then(values => {